Use These 175 Games to Inject Fun and Enthusiasm Into Your ESL Classroom and Watch Your Students Learn English 200% Faster!

 Have confidence speaking their second language, as well as being able to read and write in it?

-With the right ESL games and ideas these things will be a breeze and you'll wonder why you ever struggled or did not know what to do.
+With the right ESL games and ideas these things will be a breeze and you will wonder why you ever struggled or did not know what to do.
 "What, games?"
 I hear you gasp.
 "Surely that is not appropriate for adults?
-Adults don't want to waste valuable classroom time piddling about with a stupid game!"
+Adults do not want to waste valuable classroom time piddling about with a stupid game!"

 That view is outdated.
 Not only do many adults the world over enjoy games, but language games actually accelerate learning in a number of ways I will talk about below.
 However it is absolutely vital that adult students know why they are using a particular game, what specific target grammar or vocabulary are they practising, or what skill are they reinforcing by using the game.
 If students know and understand why they are doing a particular activity they will be much more inclined to cooperate and enjoy the learning.